 Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, City of Amsterdam, Delta Lloyd, Olympus and the VandenEnde Foundation.

-ABOUT THE EXHIBITION The images in Hackney Wick were made with a plastic camera that Gill had bought at a jumble sale.
+The images in Hackney Wick were made with a plastic camera that Gill had bought at a jumble sale.
 Because of the plastic lens and lack of control over shutter speed and focus, Gill felt that these photos, with their blurriness and limited clarity, came much closer to capturing the essence of the place.

 Gill took advantage of coincidence and employed manual interventions to help him to reveal what was most essential in his subjects.
 Among his working methods were burying photos (Buried), creating lavish collages with flowers and seeds (Hackney Flowers) and placing objects in the camera so that they left their traces on the film, causing confusion about the scale of the images (Talking to Ants).